Country _ Name

 • The portfolio management company reveals the identity of its shareholders and the portion of their share;

-• The portfolio management company is effectively managed by at least two honourable and competent individuals;
+• The portfolio management company is effectively managed by at least two honorable and competent individuals;

 • The portfolio management company sets programs specific to each activity it intends to carry out;